etrepat/gem_skeleton/README.md

-## Simple gem template
+# Gem Skeleton

-A simple gem template which uses bundler and expects tests to be written with rspec.
-Just for my own tests.
+A simple gem skeleton template for starting new gem projects from scratch.
+Uses bundler and expects tests to be written with rspec.
+Intended for my own use.

 ---